top of page

 Jun 19, 2025

-On a warm and humid day at Athelhampton the gardening team have decided it's just a day for a refreshing dip in the water!
+On a warm and humid day in Athelhampton's historic gardens, the gardening team have decided it's just a day for a refreshing dip in the water!
 Work - not play!
 The White Garden Pond surrounded by beautiful herbaceous planting Our eight ponds and eleven fountains are all fed from the River Piddle and each pond is teaming with life.
-The Gardening Team clearing blanket weed from the pond Our froglets have all climbed out, so our gardeners now hop in and give them a little tidy, taking care not to d
+The Gardening Team clearing blanket weed from the pond Our froglets have all climbed out, so our gardeners now hop in and give them a little tidy,

 Juliet Braidwood